 - Digestive and bowel problems

-- TMJ problems, earache, vertigo, and tinnitus
+- TMJ problems, earache, and vertigo

 - Migraines and other types of headaches (caused by sinus or allergy issues)